 On March 24, 2017, the KQED Radio Community Calendar/PSA feature was officially retired.
 The staffer who curated the Community Calendar for many years also retired that month.

-KQED.org looks and works best in a modern browser.
-Current versions of all three of our supported browsers are available to download for free at the links below.
+KQED.org looks and works best in the most recent versions of browsers.
+Current versions of our supported browsers are available to download for free at the links below.

 Is KQED.org secure?

 Any page at kqed.org that asks you for personal information is highly secure.
-Our secure servers protect your information using advanced encryption and firewall technology throughout the ordering process.
+Our secure servers protect your information using advanced encryption and firewall technology.

 Most browsers will show a lock icon in the bottom status bar on secure pages.
 Look for this icon on any web page that asks for your personal information.

 To further ensure your security, we use state-of-the-art SSL (Secure Sockets Layer) encryption to protect your personal information from unauthorized use.

 How do I change the on-screen font size?

 Most browsers make it easy for you to change the font size on web pages.
 Hold down the “Control” key (PC) or “Command” key (Mac) and the “+” key to increase the font size one setting.
 Continue clicking and it will continue to increase it incrementally.
 To decrease the font size hold down the “Control” or “Command” key and the “-” (minus) key at the same time.